 Our personal favorite for multiple reasons is Jim Beam White Label, but we will dive into why it is our favorite later.

 Before we get into the details of each selection, we’re going to take a look at the history behind the company to give you a better understanding of their intended production goals and what main influences impact the flavor options they decide to produce.

-As stated before, both of these varieties have similar production steps and requirements however the ingredients and aging process varies significantly.
+As stated before, both of these varieties have similar production steps and requirements however the ingredients and aging process vary significantly.
 These small differences in ingredients impact the overall taste and flavor that both of these selections have.
 To help you make the right decision about which one will fit your specific taste needs and flavor preferences, we’re going to go over some of the key differences between both of these brands below.

 Make sure that you read this entire section in full to ensure that you will be able to make an educated purchase decision about which one of these bourbon varieties will be perfect for you.

 All of these small differences have a huge impact on the taste and overall flavor of the whiskey that you select which is why you should really consider these variables before making your final purchase.
 Depending on your preferred flavor profile and tasting notes, you will likely prefer one of these selections over the other one so consider some of the existing bourbon selections that you consider to be your favorite so that you can base your selection off of your pre-existing preferences.

 These differences are ironic in the fact that they achieve the exact goal of the distillery which was to provide to contrasting bourbon options that are on the complete opposite ends of each other.
 They also make for some great tasting bourbon selections that go well with a lot of different foods and other drink options that you can mix these bourbons with.